FAQ - Frequently Asked Questions

 What do I get with my Entry Fee?

-You will get a great day on the bike, on a unique and challenging course, a goody bag, a post ride party, and a raffle ticket.
-Plus you get the support of the Aid Stations, course marking, etc.
+You will get a great day on the bike, on a unique and challenging course, a post ride party, and pre-registered riders are eligible to win door prizes.
+Plus you get the support of the Aid Stations, neutral support, access to GPS Files, Free Access to the Ride With GPS App on ride day and some schwag.

 Who is the ride open to?